-The Meeting the standard for tourism, hospitality and events external referencing pilot project involves a collaborative process for external referencing of the tourism, hospitality and events (TH&E) academic achievement of standards.
-Peers who are acknowledged discipline experts, will review and report on the assessment methods and grading of students’ achievement of learning outcomes.
-The project seeks to provide evidence that assessments and grading standards are appropriate and broadly comparable with those assessment practices occurring in other similar courses elsewhere.
+The Meeting the standard for tourism, hospitality and events external referencing pilot project was successfully completed in May 2017.
+Peers who are acknowledged discipline experts, reviewed and reported on the assessment methods and grading of students’ achievement of learning outcomes.
+The project involved a collaborative process for external referencing of the tourism, hospitality and events (TH&E) academic achievement of standards.
+The project developed and tested a collaborative end-to-end process by which participating institutions collaborated in referencing the assessment methods and grading of students’ achievement of the threshold learning outcome (TLOs) at unit level.
+The project provided evidence that assessments and grading standards are appropriate and broadly comparable with those assessment practices occurring in other similar courses elsewhere.

-The project builds on the work of three key projects:
+The project built on the work of three key projects:

 - Setting the Standard: Establishing Threshold Learning Outcomes (TLOs) for Tourism, Hospitality and Events Higher Education, which produced a set of nationally agreed upon and clearly articulated TLOs for tourism, hospitality and events higher education coursework programs at Australian Qualification Framework bachelor (level 7) and coursework masters (level 9)